MichaelCurrin/twitter-lib-python/docs/installation.md

 $ cp .env.template.local .env.local
 ```

 Update it with your Twitter credentials.
-Never share those details publically.
+Never share those details publicly.

 Note - ignore the `.env` file in the repo - that should be left as is so that your IDE handles Python modules correctly.